builtnorth/wp-baseline/README.md

 ## Installation

 This library is meant to be dropped into a theme or plugin via composer.
-To see an example of useage, check out: [Built Core Plugin](https://github.com/builtnorth/core-plugin).

-You can install this package via Composer: `composer require builtnorth/core`
+You can install this package via Composer: `composer require builtnorth/wp-baseline`/

 ## Disclaimer